 Prerequisites: PATH-310 or ANAT-311, BCHM-310, PHGY-212, or equivalents.

 Class size will be limited to 15 students with preference given to graduate students.
 Students are encouraged to register prior to 1 December.
 Half course; winter term.
-Course offered in alternate years.
+Course offered annually.

 Normally offered Annually in winter term (January-April)

 Next Offered Winter Jan 2016

 PATH-827 Research Project in Pathology

 Research projects in the physiological, biological, genetic and molecular basis of disease.
 Students will review the literature related to their proposed graduate research thesis project and write a series of essays on topics selected in consultation with a supervisory committee consisting of their supervisor and two other faculty.
 They will also develop a written draft research proposal that will be presented to their supervisory committee and defended in a final oral examination.
 To be taken by all students in the first full term of the graduate program.